-This post is the 4th in a “mini-series” where I’m documenting how I’m working with some different APIs for custom reporting.
-Today’s post is about ClickUp, an app I use for managing projects, but like post #2 about Harvest, it’s less about ClickUp then it is about iterating over an unknown number of pages of results.
+This post is the 4th in a "mini-series" where I'm documenting how I'm working with some different APIs for custom reporting.
+Today's post is about ClickUp, an app I use for managing projects.
+Similar to post #2 about Harvest, it's less about ClickUp than it is about iterating over an unknown number of pages of results.

-The specific nuance here is ClickUp returns a list every time, it does not return null when you hit a page with no records.
+The specific nuance here is that ClickUp returns a list every time, it does not return null when hitting a page with no records.
 There are several examples of List.Generate that are great, but they all appear to assume the condition for iterating is to stop once nulls are reached which was not applicable in my case.

-Bottom line: if only everyone providing an API would tell you how many pages of data you have, pagination would be SO MUCH SIMPLER!
+Bottom line: if only everyone providing an API would tell me how many pages of data I have, pagination would be SO MUCH SIMPLER!

 The previous posts in this series are:

 - Pagination in Power Query (Part 1 - dealing with a known number of pages)